 An attorney may be able to get the charge dismissed or changed to a non-deportable crime.
-Otherwise, defendants may face removal from the U.S. if they get convicted.
+Otherwise, you may face removal from the U.S. if you get convicted.

 4. Can the criminal record get sealed?

 Yes.
 Convictions for car insurance fraud and/or arson may be sealed five years after the case closes.
 Though if the case gets dropped — either through dismissal or an acquittal — you can petition for a record seal right away.6

 It takes up to a year to get a record sealed.
 Learn how to petition for a criminal record seal.

 Charged with auto insurance fraud in Nevada?
 Call our Las Vegas criminal defense lawyers for a consultation.
 Or fill out our query form on this page.

 And see our article on Nevada chop shop laws.

 In California?
 Go to our information page on Penal Code Section 548-551 PC.